<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=489233&amp;fmt=gif">

 GMP stands for “Good Manufacturing Practices.”

-In the realm of manufacturing, a buzzword you'll often hear is "Good Manufacturing Practices," commonly known as GMP.
+In life sciences manufacturing, a buzzword you'll often hear is "Good Manufacturing Practices," commonly known as GMP

 What Is GMP?